maorss1/chat-room/README.md

-for the games to work you will need to visit my games projects and include them in you project
+for the games to work you will need to visit my games projects and include them in your project